poissonconsulting/nlist/README.md

 #> an nlist object with 2 natomic elements
 ```

-Or to coerce an an nlist to a data frame.
+Or to coerce to and from a data frame.

 ``` r
 as.data.frame(nlist)